 The manual call procedure is used to make a DSC call to a vessel or station that is not listed in your calling directory.
 However, you must know the MMSID for the vessel or station.

 To make a manual DSC call:

-- Press the CALL key.
-The DSC calling menu appears in the display. - Use the SELECT/ENT knob to select the INDIVIDUAL topic on the menu.
+• Press the CALL key.
+The DSC calling menu appears in the display with the cursor indicating INDIVIDUAL topic.